Donatella della Porta: Academic career

-Her main research interests concern social movements, political violence, terrorism, corruption, police and policies of public order.[4]
+Her main research interests concern social movements, political violence, terrorism, corruption, police and policies of public order.
 On these issues she has conducted investigations in democratization processes in Europe (particularly, Italy, France, Germany and Spain), the Middle East, Asia and Latin America.

-She has supervised about 100 PhD students in total at PhD programs of the University of Florence, the European University Institute, and the Scuola Normale Superiore, coming from more than thirty different countries and working, among others, on topics such as but not limited to democratization, social movements, civil society, migration, peace, from fields such as but not limited to political sociology, political science, international relations, and political theory.
+She has supervised hundreds PhD students in total at PhD programs of the University of Florence, the European University Institute, and the Scuola Normale Superiore, coming from different countries and working, among others, on topics such as but not limited to democratization, social movements, civil society, migration, peace, from fields such as but not limited to political sociology, political science, international relations, and political theory.